 Hair color: My husband Bill says that my hair is “champagne blonde”.
 I say “rat color”.
 He then rolls his eyes and sighs.

 Favorite dish: Something I don’t have to cook, I rather spend my time in the garage than the kitchen.
-If I had to eat one thing for the rest of my life, it would be salads.
+However, if I had to eat one thing for the rest of my life, it would be salads.
 I absolutely love salads.

 Although not country, as for specific musical performances, Beyoncé’s “I was here” at the UN’s headquarter at World Humanitarian Day 2012 is unbeatable!